Reduced-Dose Intensity-Modulated Radiation Therapy With or Without Cisplatin in Treating Patients With Advanced Oropharyngeal Cancer

 - To determine the predictive value of 12-14 week, post-treatment fludeoxyglucose F 18 (FDG)-positron emission tomography (PET)/computed tomography (CT) for locoregional control and progression free survival (PFS) at 2 years.

-After completion of study treatment, patients are followed up every 3 months for 2 years, every 6 months for 3 years, and then annually thereafter.
+After completion of study treatment, patients are followed at 1 and 3 months then every 3 months for 2 years, every 6 months for 3 years, and then annually thereafter.

-Stage III Oropharyngeal Squamous Cell Carcinoma Stage IVA Oropharyngeal Squamous Cell Carcinoma Stage IVB Oropharyngeal Squamous Cell Carcinoma Stage IVC Oropharyngeal Squamous Cell Carcinoma Tongue Carcinoma Carcinoma Carcinoma, Squamous Cell Oropharyngeal Neoplasms Cisplatin Intensity-Modulated Radiation Therapy Laboratory Biomarker Analysis Quality-of-Life Assessment
+Stage III Oropharyngeal Squamous Cell Carcinoma, Stage IVA Oropharyngeal Squamous Cell Carcinoma, Stage IVB Oropharyngeal Squamous Cell Carcinoma, Stage IVC Oropharyngeal Squamous Cell Carcinoma, Tongue Carcinoma, Carcinoma, Squamous Cell Carcinoma, Oropharyngeal Neoplasms, Squamous Cell Carcinoma of Head and Neck, Cisplatin, IMRT 6 weeks, IMRT 5 weeks, IMRT 6 weeks + cisplatin

 You can join if…